j-nordell/FEWD-Project2/README.md

 ## Extra Credit

-- [ ] Add an additional section to the page, such as a skills section.
+- [x] Add an additional section to the page, such as a skills section.
 Don’t forget to create a working link to your new section in the navigation menu.
-- [ ] Add at least TWO additional items to to further style and enhance the portfolio:
+- [x] Add at least TWO additional items to to further style and enhance the portfolio:
-    - [ ] A new background color for the navigation and/or main sections of the site.
+    - [xs] A new background color for the navigation and/or main sections of the site.
     - [ ] Change the color of at least one piece of text.
-    - [ ] Add one additional google font that is being used on the page.
+    - [x] Add one additional google font that is being used on the page.
-    - [ ] Any additional styling for links (ie, borders, hover states).
+    - [x] Any additional styling for links (ie, borders, hover states).
-- [ ] When creating your navigation bar, use the HTML5 <nav> element for extra structure and semantic markup.
+- [x] When creating your navigation bar, use the HTML5 <nav> element for extra structure and semantic markup.